UK throws lifeline to self-employed hit by coronavirus

 Sunak said Britain's government would pay those self-employed people who have been adversely affected by the coronavirus a taxable grant worth 80% of their average monthly profits over the last three years, up to 2,500 pounds ($3,000) a month.
 "To all of those who are self employed, who are rightly anxious and worried about the next few months: you haven't been forgotten, we will not leave you behind and we are all in this together," Sunak said at a news conference in Downing Street.

-"Our expectation is that this will be up and running by the middle of June," he added.
+But he added that self-employed workers will have to last out until mid-June for the scheme to kick in and they must also wait to be contacted by tax authorities.
 The scheme will be open to those with trading profits of up to 50,000 pounds, for at least three months.
 A Treasury official said up to 3.8 million workers will be covered.

 The cap of 2,500 pounds per month is the same as that for employees in the package of measures announced previously.
 Together, the schemes for employees and the self-employed will protect around 80% of British workers, Sunak said.
 "What we have done will, I believe, stand as one of the most significant economic interventions at any point in the history of the British state and by any government anywhere in the world," he said.